======================================================================

 which they nicknamed "the lunchbox".
 For the console's western

-release, they added a two-tone gray design, black stripe, and red
+redesign, they added a two-tone gray color scheme with a black stripe

-lettering, with a front-loading, zero insertion force slot modelled
+and red lettering, as well as a front-loading, zero insertion force

-after a videocassette recorder that concealed the cartridge once
+slot modeled after a videocassette recorder which concealed the game

-inserted.
-The redesigned console, now called the Nintendo
+cartridge once inserted.
+The redesigned console, now called the

-Entertainment System (NES), was revealed by Nintendo at the June 1985
+Nintendo Entertainment System (NES), was unveiled by Nintendo at the

-Summer CES, and dropped the home computer features of the earlier AVS
+June 1985 Summer CES, and dropped the home computer features of the

-prototype while retaining its gray color scheme and boxy form factor.
+earlier AVS prototype while retaining its gray color scheme and boxy

-It also replaced the Famicom's hardwired controllers and the AVS's
+form factor.
+It also replaced the Famicom's hardwired controllers and

-wireless ones with detachable wired controllers using proprietary
+the AVS's wireless ones with detachable wired controllers using

-7-pin connectors.
-To avoid the language used by earlier game consoles,
+proprietary 7-pin connectors.
+To avoid the language used by earlier

-marketing manager Gail Tilden coined alternative terms for the
+game consoles, marketing manager Gail Tilden coined alternative terms

-system's hardware, calling the cartridges "Game Paks" and the console
+for the NES's hardware, calling the cartridges "Game Paks" and the

-itself the "Control Deck", which would later aid its acceptance in toy
+console itself the "Control Deck", which would later aid its

-stores.
-To further distance the NES from previous consoles, Nintendo
+acceptance in toy stores.
+To further distance the NES from previous

-cutting-edge and sophisticated.
-While initial consumer interest in the
+the system as cutting-edge and sophisticated.
+While initial consumer

-console was limited, its peripherals drew significant attention.
+interest in the console was limited, its peripherals drew significant

 The NES launched in a limited test market in New York City on October